bullmoose20/MK-Docs/docs/index.md

 [![Feature Requests](https://img.shields.io/badge/Feature%20Requests-00bc8c?style=plastic)](https://features.metamanager.wiki/)
 </center>

-Komet (formerly known as Plex Meta Manager) is a powerful tool designed to give you complete control over your media libraries.
-With Komet, you can take your customization to the next level, with granular control over metadata, collections, overlays, and much more.
+Kometa (formerly known as Plex Meta Manager) is a powerful tool designed to give you complete control over your media libraries.
+With Kometa, you can take your customization to the next level, with granular control over metadata, collections, overlays, and much more.

-Transform your media library with Komet and discover its full potential!
+Transform your media library with Kometa and discover its full potential!
 Connect to third-party services like TMDb, Trakt, and IMDb, among others, to create one-of-a-kind collections, overlays and more.
 Your media library will stand out and be tailored to your specific needs.

-## What Can Komet Do?
+## What Can Kometa Do?

 <div class="grid cards" markdown>